awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 4

-These actions grant users the ability to get the bucket location for the application dataset s3 bucket.
+This set of permissions allows users to retrieve the location information for the S3 bucket containing the application's dataset.

 ```json:line-numbers
     {